Worms 3D: Gameplay

-Development
+Development and Release

-The game was announced by Team17 in 2002 as Worms 3, featuring a different logo and initially announced to be published by Activision.
-In 2003, the name changed to Worms 3D and Activision were dropped as the publisher.
-It was later announced that Sega would be publishing the game in European territories.
+The game was announced by Team17 in July 2002 as Worms 3.
+The following month, Activision purchased worldwide publishing rights to the title except for the PC version in South Korea, Taiwan and China.

-The game was announced at E3 2003, featuring two different maps for demonstration.
-The game was published in Europe for GameCube, Microsoft Windows, PlayStation 2, and Xbox by Sega on 31 October 2003.
-In North America, it was published for all the said platforms by Acclaim Entertainment on 11 March 2004, except Xbox, for which Sega released a North American version on 1 March 2005.
-It was ported to Macintosh and published by Feral Interactive on 14 May 2004.
+In April 2003, the game was re-announced as Worms 3D.
+Activision was dropped as publisher for unknown reasons, with Sega instead purchasing the European publication rights, with an option for the company to publish in North America as well.
+The game was shown off at Sega's booth at E3 2003, featuring two different maps for demonstration.
+The game was eventually released in Europe at the end of the month.

+On 15 January 2004, Acclaim Entertainment announced they had signed a deal with Team17 to publish the game and another upcoming Worms title (later confirmed to be Worms Forts: Under Siege) in North America. and was released on all platforms except for the Xbox on 11 March 2004.
+Acclaim was due to release the Xbox version later on in the year, however they filed for Chapter 7 Bankruptcy at the end of August 2004, and so left the Xbox version without a publisher until Sega of America announced they had acquired the North American publishing rights to it and Worms Forts: Under Siege in January 2005., releasing on 1 March 2005, almost a year after the other versions.

+The Macintosh version was ported and released by Feral Interactive, releasing on 14 May 2004.

 Reception

 The Xbox, PC, and PlayStation 2 versions of Worms 3D received mixed reviews, but the GameCube version received fairly positive reviews.
 Its graphics and sounds were lauded.
-Despite this, most reviewers criticized the 3D camera system, that often places behind the objects in landscape with the worm being hidden in front of those and stiff controlling of the worm.
+Despite this, most reviewers criticized the 3D camera system that often places behind the objects in landscape with the worm being hidden in front of those and stiff controlling of the worm.
 Andy Davidson, the creator of the Worms franchise and who had already left Team17 before returning in 2012, objected to the company's decision to develop a 3D Worms game.
 He argued that Worms and its mechanics were based on two dimensions only and that adding another dimension broke much of the mechanics.
-He said that rather than trying to "recreate" Worms itself, he would have preferred to start from scratch and build a 3D game containing the same qualities as the series.

-Worms 3D won the Entertainment and Leisure Software Publishers Association silver award, indicating that the game sold at least 100,000 copies in the United Kingdom.
+He said that rather than trying to "recreate" Worms itself, he would have preferred to start from scratch and build a 3D game containing the same qualities as the series.Worms 3D won the Entertainment and Leisure Software Publishers Association silver award, indicating that the game sold at least 100,000 copies in the United Kingdom.